 affect your business?

 The UK left the EU.
 The transition period ended on December 31st,2020.
 The UK and the EU cosider each

 other as a 3rd country.
 So what about VAT and Customs?

-As the exact rules regarding the relationship between the EU and the UK are still being agreed, it is important to keep up to date with developments.
+As the exact rules regarding the relationship between the EU and the UK are constantly evolving, it is important to keep up to date with developments.
 RMB is monitoring the situation and regularly reporting to affected customers.
 Subscribe to our Brexit newsletter for regular updates.

-If you would like to know how your business will be affected by Brexit, contact us today.
+If you would like to know how your business is affected by Brexit, contact us today.
 We will map your operations and flow of goods to help you determine your fiscal liabilities and the actions you need to take.

 The United Kingdom left the European Union on 31 January 2020.
 Under the leaving agreement, there was a transition period (also called the implementation period) which came to an end on 31 December 2020.
 During this time, the EU and UK attempted to create a new trade deal which took effect from 1 January 2021.

 At the end of the transition period, the UK lost all rights to trade under existing arrangements.
 In the absence of an agreement, the so-called "no deal Brexit", the movement of goods between an EU country and the UK became classed as an import/export operation and are now subject to customs procedures.

 How did Brexit affect my business?